-2.5 The Cloud Security Certification Life-Cycle
+2.6 The Cloud Security Certification Life-Cycle

-Increasing the degree of automation in the management of certificates requires first modelling and then implementing the possible certificate states.
-The EUCS [12] defines several such states: Renewed, Continued, Updated, New Certificate, Withdrawn, and Suspended.
+Increasing the degree of automation in certificate management requires first modelling and then implementing the possible certificate states.
+The EUCS [19] defines several such states: Renewed, Continued, Updated, New Certificate, Withdrawn, and Suspended.
 An issuance or state change follows a review by the CAB.
 In the literature, different (semi-)automated life-cycle models can be found for cloud security certifications, defining different states and state change procedures.

-Cimato et al. [13] first proposed a complete certification model for cloud systems, addressing the problem of certifying a dynamically provisioned system in a continuous way.
-They develop a meta-model with different modules, including a certificate module which proposes a simple certificate life-cycle as shown in Figure 1, that includes the states Valid, Revoked, Renewed, and Invalid.
-They do not, however, detail how the certification transitions are decided [14].
+Cimato et al. [20] first proposed a complete certification model for cloud systems, addressing the problem of certifying a dynamically provisioned system in a continuous way.
+They develop a meta-model with different modules, including a certificate module which proposes a simple certificate life-cycle as shown in Figure 2: it includes the states Valid, Revoked, Renewed, and Invalid.
+However, they do not detail how the certification transitions are decided [21].

-Figure 1.
-Certificate Life Cycle proposed by Cimato et al. [13]
+Figure 2.
+Certificate Life Cycle proposed by Cimato et al. [20]

-A further proposal by Ardagna et al. [14] describes a certification process that comprises the phases Monitor, Analyse, Plan, and Execute.
+A further proposal by Ardagna et al. [21] describes a certification process that comprises the phases Monitor, Analyze, Plan, and Execute.
 After one iteration of these phases, the process generates a certificate along with supporting evidence.
 Further evidence is then collected continuously to verify the validity of the certificate.
-Please note that non-compliances are corrected automatically to ensure the validity of the certificate.
+Note that non-compliances are corrected automatically to ensure the validity of the certificate.
 This model therefore goes beyond the focus of MEDINA which does not enforce certification requirements, but aims at collecting various evidence from different sources, aggregating them, and deriving a sophisticated certification decision.

-Kunz and Stephanow [15] define a process model for the continuous certification of cloud services based on two main requirements.
+Kunz and Stephanow [22] define a process model for the continuous certification of cloud services based on two main requirements.
 First, the target of certification (TOC) may change frequently, so a frequent re-discovery of the TOC needs to be done.
 This requirement is addressed in MEDINA in WP3.
-Second, the certificate's state may change any time based on the results of the certification techniques and needs to be reported.
+Second, the certificate state may change any time based on the results of the certification techniques and needs to be reported.
 They also discuss the implications of automatically reporting certificate updates.
 Furthermore, they note that several degrees of automation can be targeted in between the traditional, manual process, and the completely automated one.
 They define three high-level phases for the traditional, manual process which are derived from several certification standards: Initialization, Audit, and Certification, which are repeated in cycles.
 Their proposal adds a Scoping phase to define the scope of the service to be audited which includes the discovery of existing cloud resources.

-Anisetti et al. [16] propose a semi-automated certification scheme that includes the following phases: Not Issued, Issued, Suspended, Expired, and Revoked.
-They furthermore define transition conditions as shown in Figure 2, which presents a finite state automation.
+Anisetti et al. [23] propose a semi-automated certification scheme that includes the following phases: Not Issued, Issued, Suspended, Expired, and Revoked.
+In addition, they define transition conditions as shown in Figure 3, which presents a finite state automaton.
 Existing approaches of (semi-)automated certification usually start with an initialisation phase that sets up the necessary tooling, e.g., discovery mechanisms, smart contracts, etc., and aim at verifying the certificate's current state thereafter automatically-or changing it if it doesn't comply with the pre-defined conditions.

-Figure 2.
-Certificate State-Change Model by Anisetti et al. [16]
+Figure 3.
+Certificate State-Change Model by Anisetti et al. [23]

-In this deliverable, the state model for security certificates is based on the states and change criteria defined in the EUCS [12] and is implemented in a finite state automaton similar to the one described in [16].
+In this deliverable, the state model for security certificates is based on the states and change criteria defined in the EUCS [19] and is implemented in a finite state automaton similar to the one described in [23].

-Proposals in other EU projects: AssureMOSS
+Proposals in other EU projects: AssureMoss